Do you have a studio?

 Do you photograph pets?

 Yes!
 I love pets!
 You can actually see my website specific to photographing your beloved fur baby at www.houstonpetphotos.com.

 What happens if I forget about or miss my session?

 There will be a $50 missed appointment fee.
-This doesn't apply to a child being sick or injured or any issues with the weather as long as you tell me in advance.
-If you have a family emergency just let me know and we'll work something out.
+This doesn’t apply to a child being sick or injured or any issues with the weather as long as you tell me in advance.
+If you have a family emergency just let me know and we’ll work something out.

 When do I pay you?

-For a portrait session a signed contract and a $50 deposit is needed to secure the date (if we're scheduling a newborn session contact me as soon as possible after baby's birth and we'll schedule the actual shoot), with the remainder of the session fee due the date of the session.
+For a portrait session a $100 deposit is needed to secure the date (if we’re scheduling a newborn session contact me as soon as possible after baby’s birth and we’ll schedule the actual session), with the remainder of the session fee due the date of the session.
 Once you see your gallery you can purchase more images if you desire.

 Are all the pictures in my online gallery edited?